<img alt="" src="https://secure.agile-company-365.com/781893.png" style="display:none;">

 how toxicology labs can deal with cuts in reimbursement

-shutterstock_761873521Last year, the federal government made a move to cut reimbursements made to toxicology laboratories.
-This is expected to save the government over $3 billion in the next five years.
-Although this may make a positive impact to the federal government, it cannot be said the same about toxicology laboratories in the U.S. Like every other decision made, the move to cut the amount of money budgeted for the toxicology laboratories has both positive and negative impacts on them.
+shutterstock_761873521Recently, the federal government made a move to cut reimbursements made to toxicology laboratories.
+This is expected to save the government over $3 billion in the next few years.
+Although this may make a positive impact to the federal government, the same cannot be said about toxicology laboratories in the U.S. The move to cut the amount of money budgeted for toxicology laboratories has both positive and negative impacts on them.
 Some of the impacts of these reimbursement cuts include:

 • Decreased services.
 The fee cuts have reduced the services offered to the home-bound patient and house calls to such patients.
 The 24-hour emergency testing has also been stopped.